apparebit/konsole/README.md

 # konsole: readable, pleasing console output

+> When you are writing a Python command line tool and your head is on fire
+> because of overly rich frameworks that just don’t click.

-konsole is a simple logger built on top of Python's `logging` framework that prints to standard error and, if the underlying terminal is amenable, does so with the judicious use of bold and light type as well as a dash of color.
+[konsole](https://github.com/apparebit/konsole) is a simple logger built on top of Python's `logging` framework that prints to standard error and, if the underlying terminal is amenable, does so with the judicious use of bold and light type as well as a dash of color.
 This package's interface stands on its own, no experience or direct interaction with `logging` required.
 At the same time, this package plays equally well with other loggers, just leave ~~konsole~~ 🙄 console output to it.

-To use konsole, your application should invoke the `init()` function as soon as possible during startup, preferably before executing other application code.
-If it instead invokes any of the other functions in konsole's public API — `set_color()`, `set_level()`, `logger()`, `critical()`, `error()`, `warning()`, `info()`, `debug()`, or `redirect()` — konsole implicitly invokes `init()` to ensure proper initialization of its logging handler and formatter.
-Keep in mind that delaying konsole's initialization that way also increases the likelihood of some component writing to the log without the benefits of konsole's formatting.
+## Using konsole

+The following subsections describe konsole's public interface, covering configuration, logging of messages, and output redirection.

+### Configuring konsole

+  * Initialize konsole with the given minimum level for printing messages and flag for forcing colors on or off.
+The default of `None` for the latter makes color dependent on whether standard error is a TTY.

+    ```python
+    def init(*, level: int = INFO, use_color: Optional[bool] = None) -> None: ...
+    ```

+    An application should call `init()` as soon as possible during startup.
+If it doesn't, konsole implicitly executes this function the first time any other function is invoked.

+  * Force color on or off.

+    ```python
+    def set_color(use_color: bool) -> None: ...
+    ```

+  * Set the minimum level for printing messages.

+    ```python
+    def set_level(level: int) -> None: ...
+    ```

+### Logging Messages

+  * Get the `__main__` application logger. konsole uses it for writing messages.

+    ```python
+    def logger() -> logging.Logger
+    ```

+  * Log a message at the given level.

+    ```python
+    def critical(msg: str, *args: object, **kwargs: object) -> None: ...
+    def error(msg: str, *args: object, **kwargs: object) -> None: ...
+    def warning(msg: str, *args: object, **kwargs: object) -> None: ...
+    def info(msg: str, *args: object, **kwargs: object) -> None: ...
+    def debug(msg: str, *args: object, **kwargs: object) -> None: ...
+    def log(level: int, msg: str, *args: object, **kwargs: object) -> None: ...
+    ```

+    The message string is the first and only mandatory argument.
+If the message string contains `%` format specifiers, the necessary values must follow as positional arguments.

+    Valid keyword arguments include those supported by Python's logging framework, notably `exc_info` for including an exception's stacktrace.
+They also include `detail` for supplemental data. konsole prints the mapping, sequence, or scalar value on separate, indented lines after the message but before an exception's stacktrace.
+### Redirecting Output

+In theory, the `redirect_stderr` function in Python's `contextlib` would suffice for redirecting the output of any Python class or module that writes to standard error.
+In practice, that function is next to useless, since it naively assumes that the class or module in question accesses standard error as `sys.stderr` on each and every use.
+Hence:

+  * Redirect konsole's output to the given stream.
+Unlike `redirect_stderr`, this function works.

+    ```python
+    def redirect(stream: TextIO) -> ContextManager[TextIO]: ...
+    ```

 ---